kenthua/openshift/install/updates/ansible-ravello/README.md

 ### Manual Method - Initial Run
 0. Modify `hosts` & `vars.yml` accordingly with IPs and configuration
-0. `ansible-playbook --private-key=ose-ravello.pem -i hosts-rav ose_ddns.yml`
+0. `ansible-playbook --private-key=ocp-ravello.pem -i hosts ocp_ddns.yml`

 ### Manual Subsequent DDNS updates
 0. Modify `hosts` with IPs
-0. `ansible-playbook --private-key=ose-ravello.pem -i hosts-rav ose_ddns.yml --tags "update_dns"`
+0. `ansible-playbook --private-key=ocp-ravello.pem -i hosts ocp_ddns.yml --tags "update_dns"`
   * This will just run the tasks to update the dns server with the new ips.

 ## Connecting CloudForms 4.1 to the OCP environment